odpi/egeria-docs/site/docs/guides/admin/kubernetes/operator.md

 ### Connectors

+Much of the capability in Egeria is pluggable.
+For example we have a connector to the message bus, which could be kafka, but equally may be RabbitMQ (if a connector were written).
+We have connectors that understand data sources such as for Postgres.
+These are implemented as java jars, and are added into the classpath of the egeria platform.
+Thus the platform can provide a certain capability with these additional connectors, but it is the server which defines which ones to use (and refers to the class name to locate)

-An Egeria server configuration document contains many references to connectors.
-These are implemented as java libraries & must be available to the Egeria platform process.
+An Egeria server configuration document therefore contains many references to connectors.
+The references libraries must be available in the runtime environment ie platform.
 This is done by ensuring they are pointed to within the spring loader's 'LOADER_PATH' environment variable.

 Several approaches are possible:
 * Build a custom container image based on the [Egeria docker image](https://github.com/odpi/egeria/tree/master/open-metadata-resources/open-metadata-deployment/docker/egeria) including the desired connectors, and either placing the required additional files into /deployments/server/lib, or placing them elsewhere in the image and ensuring LOADER_PATH is set